lightdock/lightdock.github.io/tutorials/2UUY.md

 <center> <h1>Simple protein-protein docking example</h1> </center>

 The simplest way to perform a protein-protein docking in LightDock is to use default parameters and to only provide two [PDB](http://www.rcsb.org/pdb/static.do?p=file_formats/pdb/index.html) files for both receptor and ligand.
-In this basic example, we will reconstitute the [2UUY](https://www.rcsb.org/structure/2UUY) complex, starting from its unbound constituents.
+In this basic example, we will model the [2UUY](https://www.rcsb.org/structure/2UUY) complex starting from its unbound constituents.

 **IMPORTANT** Please, make sure that you have the <code>python3</code> version of LightDock installed (<code>pip3 install lightdock</code>).
 In order to perform your first protein-protein docking with LightDock, please follow the next steps!

 ## Copying the data
-Create a directory and copy the sample data provided:
+Create a directory and copy the sample data provided.

 ```bash
 $ cd ~/Desktop